Article Highlight: Snowflake Eel Profile, Care and Tank Compatibility

 Fish are one of the most diverse groups in the entire animal kingdom, so it's no wonder that so many people keep aquariums in their homes.
-Watching fish go about their day eating, swimming and interacting with each other can be very entertaining and incredibly relaxing at the same time.
-There's a certain amount of serenity to be found as you gaze into their underwater world - a world that you help create and maintain.
+Watching fish go about their day eating, swimming, and interacting with each other can be very entertaining and incredibly relaxing at the same time.
+There's a certain amount of serenity to be found as you gaze into their underwater world -- a world you help create and maintain.

-Whether you're interested in freshwater fish (which include cold water fish as well as many tropicals) or saltwater species, the choices available to you are practically endless.
-Many aquarium enthusiasts start out with easy-keepers like goldfish or guppies and then move up to more challenging species.
-Others are content to keep a solitary betta in a large bowl or small tank.
-Still others may begin breeding and showing their own lines of fish.
+Whether you're interested in freshwater fish (which include coldwater fish as well as many tropicals) or saltwater species, the choices available to you are practically endless.
+Many aquarium enthusiasts start out with easy-keepers like goldfish or guppies and then move up to more challenging species, such as angelfish, Oscars, or carnivorous fish.
+Others are content to keep a solitary betta in a small tank.
+Still, others may begin breeding and showing their own lines of fish.

-Most people fall in love with fish they see at the aquarium shop and want to buy them on the spot, but that's not the best way to get started with this hobby.
+Most people fall in love with the various types of tropical fish they see at the aquarium shop and want to buy them on the spot, but that's not the best way to get started with this hobby.
 It's important that you take the time to research any fish that interests you so you'll understand its needs, including:

 - The type of water the fish needs (fresh or salt)

 - The proper pH range and temperature at which to maintain the tank

 - How large the tank needs to be